 The labour market in Hungary

-With a population of almost ten million and an unemployment rate of just 3,7%, Hungary is doing rather well compared to other Eastern European countries.
+With a population of approximately 9.5 million and an unemployment rate of 4.3%, Hungary is doing rather well compared to other Eastern European countries.
 In fact, its GDP per capita is 19,651 euros with a growth rate of 4%, a rate that's above the average one for the area.
-Hungary's economy is robust, with the service sector making the 64,8% of the labour pool structure, followed by manufacturing at 21,4%.
+Hungary's economy is robust, with the service sector making up the majority of the labour pool structure, followed by a manufacturing sector that is heavily investing in electric vehicle (EV) and battery production.
 Construction and agriculture together make up about 11% of the labour pool.
-The best opportunities for expats can be found in engineering (and IT) as well as in tourism jobs.
+In skilled manual trades, engineering, and IT, the "two-speed labor market" has created intense competition for specialists, providing openings for expats.

 Good to know: While Budapest is the obvious choice for job hunting if you're an expat, you should also consider smaller cities where big, international companies are based (or have a presence in).
-For example, there is a Mercedes Benz factory in Kecskemet, Hungary's eighth-largest city.
+The BMW factory in Debrecen and the new BYD facility in Szeged, alongside the Mercedes-Benz factory in Kecskemét, Hungary's eighth-largest city, offer good opportunities.

 Advice for job hunting expats